 According to Gartner, enterprise software is expected to have the strongest rebound in 2021, with spending growing by 8.8% to $505 billion to as businesses expand and improve remote-working environments.

-It said businesses will be forced to accelerate theirplans by "at least five years" through to 2024 as a result of a long-term shift to remote work and increased adoption of digital touchpoints.
+It said businesses will be forced to accelerate their digital transformation plans by “at least five years” through to 2024 as a result of a long-term shift to remote work and increased adoption of digital touchpoints.
 Global IT spending related to remote work will increase by 4.9% in 2021 as a result, according to Gartner.

 The devices segment will see the second-highest growth, with Gartner projecting the segment to grow 5% to $705.4 billion this year.